 - home-based childcare.

-Examples of a business that does not qualify as home-based:
+Examples of businesses that do not qualify as home-based businesses include:

 - businesses that may disrupt your neighbours